HenrikBengtsson/future.BatchJobs/README.md

 ```
 will result in `v2` being assigned `6.28`.

 (*) Details: Since the asynchroneous environment may be in a separate R session on a physically different machine, the "inheritance" of "global" variables is achieved by identify which variables in the asynchroneous expression are global and copy them from the calling environment to the asynchroneous environment (using serialization).
-The global environments are identified using code inspection, cf. the 'codetools' package.
+The global environments are identified using code inspection, cf. the [codetools] package.

 ## Availability